(214) 390-7947 (Overseas Callers)

 7.45 AM: Once you’re filled up with a delicious breakfast, it’s time to start your full day of helping unfortunate HIV victims in Zimbabwe.

-3.00 PM : At this time your work for the day will usually be over, and the rest of the evening is your free time to spend in any way you wish, or simply head back to your host family to relax and recharge.
+3.00 PM : At this time, your work for the day will usually be over, and the rest of the evening is your free time to spend in any way you wish, or simply head back to your accommodation to relax and recharge.

 IFRE’s Victoria Falls, Zimbabwe volunteer programs begin every Monday year-round.
 If you have travel constraints, you can still start your chosen program on any day of the year.